mmcasetti/mphil-thesis/current/thesis-outline.md

 Labeling, which gives the reason for studying ANOTHER GALE

-## The complexity of GALE and ANOTHER GALE
+## Algorithms and Complexity Results
+[main results: thms]

+### Pivoting

+Path on Gale Strings // Cyclic polytopes - without labels

-### Pivoting, parity and the Lemke-Howson algorithm
+### The Lemke-Howson Algorithm and Parity

-Lemke-Howson for Gale
+Lemke-Howson for Gale // on Poly - we add labels

 [A lot of tabulars and graphics! to show running pivoting and LHG between two (A)CLGS]

-Theorem: if there's a GS, there's another one
+[Theorem: if there's a GS, there's another one
 * will be used in next section
-* will be used to talk about sign in further results and PPAD in appendix
+* will be used to talk about sign in further results and PPAD in appendix]

-### Main results
+PPAD? it goes off topic...

+### The complexity of GALE and ANOTHER GALE

 GALE introduced as accessory problem,